open-mpi/ompi/docs/faq/sysadmin.rst

 ``mpiexec`` to launch their jobs, they will automatically only be using the network meant for MPI jobs.

+:ref:`See how to set MCA params
-:doc:`See the run-time tuning FAQ category </faq/tuning>` for information on how to set global MCA parameters.
+<label-running-setting-mca-param-values>` for information on how to
+set global MCA parameters.

 /////////////////////////////////////////////////////////////////////////